yourbasic/api/README.md

 ![go](go.jpg)

-The examples are written in [Go][go], the language itself being an outstanding example of good API design, with clean and simple interfaces on top of a huge complex implementation.
+There will be many examples in [Go][go], the language itself being an outstanding case study of good API design, with many clean and simple interfaces on top of a huge complex implementation.
+There will also be some examples in [Java][java], a language that has had much more time to accumulate cruft in the form of superfluous and dysfunctional elements.

 The `go` keyword is particularly striking: the syntax couldn't be simpler and the semantics are explained in